Cloud-SPAN/nerc-metagenomics05-binning/_episodes/02-binning_quality.md

 | Medium   | ≥ 50%        | ≤ 10% | No |
 | Low   | < 50%      | ≤ 10%| No |

-Using CheckM we have determined the Completeness and Contamination of each of our MAGs.
-We will be using a program in the next episode to determine which rRNA and tRNAs are present in each MAG.
-However, due to the difficulty in assembly of short-read metagenomes often just a completeness >90% and a contamination ≤ 5% is treated as a good quality MAG.
+We have already determined the **completeness** and **contamination** of each of our MAGs using CheckM.
+Next we will use a program to determine which rRNA and tRNAs are present in each MAG.

+Note that due to the difficulty in assembly of short-read metagenomes, often just a completeness of >90% and a contamination of ≤ 5% is treated as a good quality MAG.

 > ## Exercise 2: Explore the quality of the obtained MAGs
 >
 > Once you have downloaded the `MAGs_checkm.tsv` file, you can open it in Excel or another spreadsheet program.
 If you didn't manage to download the file, or do not have an appropriate program to view it in you can see or download our example file [here](https://drive.google.com/file/d/11vJr5uHBx6J57sazLoU7oOl1peB9OxxJ/view?usp=sharing).
+>
-> Looking at this file what category would each of our MAGs fall into (we will ignore the tRNA and rRNA requirement for now)
+> Looking at the results of our quality checks, what category would each of our MAGs fall into (ignore the tRNA and rRNA requirement for now)?
 > {: .bash}
 >
 >> ## Solution
->> From the file above, we can see there are two potential high quality draft metagenome assembled genomes which are bin.5 and bin.6.
+>> There are two potential high quality draft metagenome assembled genomes in bin.5 and bin.6.
 We also have one medium quality draft MAG in bin.2.
-Finally there are three low quality MAGs in bin.1, bin.3 and bin.4.
+Finally, there are three low quality MAGs in bin.1, bin.3 and bin.4.
+>>
-Your bins may have a different name/number to these but you should still have seen similar results.
+>> Your bins may have different names/numbers to these but you should still see similar results.
 >>
 > {: .solution}
 {: .challenge}